 I know that living close to bulk and zero waste shops is a privilege that not all of us enjoy.
 But there are a few ways in which you can make your groceries low waste or zero waste in any regular supermarket.

 First off, avoid using those little produce bags they offer for vegetables in the supermarket.
 Actually many times they’re unnecessary (do bananas really need them?), and plastic bags can actually mess up the recycling equipment by getting tangled up in it.

 My super low-cost tip is that if you really need to use them for certain products, you can save the ones from previous supermarket trips and reuse them until they’re breaking apart.
 Then you can research if your city’s recycling facilities accept produced bags and if so whether there’s a designated drop-off point for them – some supermarkets in the US now even have recycling programs for this type of plastic.

 If you prefer quitting plastic produce bags completely, you can give this reusable produce bag DIY a try.
-Of course, if you’re not handy or you don’t have the time (like, who has), you can find very affordable cotton produce bags you can find reusable cotton produce bags online for very cheap.
+Of course, if you’re not handy or you don’t have the time (like, who has), you can find very affordable cotton produce bags you can find reusable cotton produce bags online.

 3. Go for products packaged in glass, aluminium or carton

 Did you know that glass and aluminium can be endlessly recycled without losing their quality?
 And that plastic can be recycled only once or twice?

 So always try to go plastic-free and choose the packaging with the lowest impact, and either find ways to reuse it or learn how to recycle it correctly.

 4. Think twice before visiting your go-to fast-fashion store

 The fashion industry creates huge amounts of waste, so before buying something new (specially from fast fashion brands) think: do you really need it or is it just a whim?

 If you really really need it, is there another way to get it?
 Maybe from a second hand store?
 Borrowing it from a friend?

 5. Use refillable pens and pencil highlighters